Heat Waves

 -

-Drink plenty of water while the heat wave lasts.
-Avoid alcoholic beverages and caffeine.
-They interfere with your body's ability to cool itself.
+Drink plenty of water throughout the heat wave.
+Avoid alcohol and caffeine, since they can make it harder for your body to cool itself.

 -